zho-b/starting/README.md

-A shabby and humble website,build with only HTML and CSS
+A shabby and simple website,build with only HTML and CSS.
+No technical content.